Yooshikii/testnet1/README.md

 </summary>

-`vecno-cli` crate provides a cli-driven RPC interface to the node and a terminal interface to the Rusty Vecno Wallet runtime.
-These wallets are compatible with WASM SDK Wallet API and Vecno NG projects.
+`vecno-cli` crate provides a cli-driven RPC interface to the node and a terminal interface to the Vecno Wallet runtime.
+These wallets are compatible with WASM SDK Wallet API

 ```bash
 cd cli